shmuelamar/cbox/README.md

 all dave wanted is to get the list of languages from that file.

-our dave heard that unix commands are the best, so he started googling for them.
+our dave heard that unix commands are the best, so he started googling them out.

 he started reading about *awk*, *grep*, *sed*, *tr*, *cut* and others but couldn't remember how to use all of them - after all he is a python programmer and wants to use python.